PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

 ## The work directory

-The work directory is a temporary directory created at the very beginning of the spawning procedure, during the SpawningKit preparation step.
+The work directory is a temporary directory created at the very beginning of the spawning journey, during the SpawningKit preparation step.
 Note that this "work directory" is distinct from the Unix concept of current working directory (`getpwd()`).

 The work directory's purpose is to:

  1. ...store information about the spawning procedure that the subprocess should know (the _spawn arguments_).
  2. ...receive information from the subprocess about how spawning went (the _response_).
 For example the subprocess can use it to signal.

-The work directory doesn't *have* to be used by the subprocess.
-The handshake procedure works fine even if the subprocess does not do anything with it.
+ 3. ...receive information about the subprocess's environment, so that this information can be displayed to the user for debugging purposes in case something goes wrong.

+Here, "subprocess" does not only refer to the worker process, but also to the SpawnEnvSetupper, the wrapper (if applicable) and even the shell.
+All of these can (not not necessarily *have to*) make use of the work directory.
+For example, the SpawnEnvSetupper dumps environment information into the work directory.
+Some wrappers may also dump environment information.

-The workdirectory's location is communicated to subprocesses through the `PASSENGER_SPAWN_WORK_DIR` environment variable.
+The work directory's location is communicated to subprocesses through the `PASSENGER_SPAWN_WORK_DIR` environment variable.

+### Structure

 The work directory has the following structure.
 Entries that are created during the SpawningKit preparation step are marked with "[P]".
 All other entries may be created by the subprocess.